molinfo-vienna/trialblazer/README.md

 #### Running the algorithm

 The input data should be a CSV file with headers and a column named "SMILES".
-If present, the column "chembl_id" will also be used for the output.
+If present, the column "your_id" will also be used for the output.

 The command `trialblazer --help` outputs: